ParallelTask/angular-starter/README.md

 - vscode_settings

   VSCode editor configuration files specific to angular.
 Copy these files to your local **.vscode** project directory and you will automatically get suggestions to install plugins.
 Install these plugins for good dev experience.
+- pcf_steps.txt

+  Explains how to deploy your application to PCF environment
+- installation.txt

+  Explains the softwares required to start building angular-starter application

 ### Features